ecli666/tsoh/README.md

 # Features

-- muli scene management using worldroute.
+- muli scene management using worldroute
-- camera moving.
+- camera moving
 - 2 type clothes and weapon swap
 - collision check with ground tile
 - strike enemies with swords and arrows